For Your Information

 - we can offer clinical practice only in Japanease, and we can not give you gerenal information on LD because staff is limited.

-Behavioral & Educational Consulting, Japan (BECJ)
+Behavioral & Educational Consulting [BEC]

 Hiroaki Wemura, Founder, Executive Director